-Lamar, a Democrat, was the representative for Florida's 3rd congressional district from 1907 to 1909.
+Lamar was the representative for Florida’s 3rd congressional district and was a Democrat.
+He served from 1907 to 1909.

 From Nov 1903 to Mar 1909, Lamar missed 382 of 535 roll call votes, which is 71.4%.
 This is much worse than the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|